microsoft/fhir-server/docs/schema-manager.md

 	1. Ensures the base schema exists.
 	2. Ensures instance schema records exist.
 		1. Since FHIR Server implements its own ISchemaClient (FhirSchemaClient), if there are no instance schema records, the upgrade continues uninterrupted.
 In healthcare-shared-components, this would throw an exception and cancel the upgrade.
-	3. Gets all available versions and compares them against all compatible versions.
+	3. Gets all available versions and compares them against all compatible schema versions.
 	4. Based on the current database schema version:
-		1. If there is no version (base schema only), the latest full migration script is applied.
+		1. If there is no schema version (base schema only), the latest full migration script is applied.
-		2. If the current version is >= 1, each available version is applied one at a time until the database's schema version reaches the desired version input by the user (latest, next, or a specific version).
+		2. If the current schema version is >= 1, each available achema version is applied one at a time until the database's schema version reaches the desired schema version input by the user (latest, next, or a specific schema version).

 ------------

 ### Caveats

-Schema Manager works under the assumption that it will be updated at the same time as any FHIR binaries.
+1. Schema Manager is deployed in a separate container than the FHIR service and it works under the assumption that it will be updated at the same time as any FHIR binaries.
 It's possible to end up with a database in a bad state when running Schema Manager with a different tag version than the FHIR binary.
-For example, you could have a database upgraded to schema version 25, but the binary only supports up to schema version 23.
+For example, Schema manager could have the latest schema version 25 which will upgrad the database to schema version 25, but the FHIR service could still be on older binary that only supports up to schema version 23.
+One way to avoid this is to ensure binaries for Schema manager and FHIR service are updated at the same time.

-Schema Manager is programmed to upgrade the database of an existing, running FHIR instance, or against a new database.
-If SchemaManager is run against an existing database with no running instances, SchemaManager will apply the latest SchemaVersion possible, and not take into account the compatibility from running instances.
+2. Schema Manager is programmed to upgrade the database of an existing, running FHIR instance, or against a new database.
+	1. If SchemaManager is run against an existing database with no running instances, SchemaManager will apply the latest SchemaVersion possible, and not take into account the compatibility from running instances.
 This is because the InstanceSchema table is only populated when FHIR services are running.
+	2. If SchemaManager is run against an existing database with previously running instances (assuming its not running right now) which will have the InstanceSchema table populated, SchemaManager will apply the (Current Schema Version + 1) SchemaVersion, and will fail when try to apply the next version (Current Schema Version + 2).

 ------------